-Alexis Basakidze developed Linux screen sharing with system audio for the Calls UI in the telegramdesktop/tdesktop repository, enabling users to share both their screen and system audio during calls.
-Using C++ and leveraging audio processing expertise, Alexis introduced a withAudio parameter and managed the SystemAudioCapture lifecycle to ensure seamless audio integration.
-The UI was adapted to present an audio toggle when PipeWire is available, enhancing user control.
-This feature addressed cross-repository dependencies and closed a longstanding issue, expanding collaboration capabilities for Linux users and reducing friction in remote presentations.
-The work demonstrated depth in both UI development and platform integration.
+Worked on the telegramdesktop/tdesktop repository to implement Linux screen sharing with system audio in the Calls UI, enabling users to share both their screen and system audio during calls.
+The solution introduced a withAudio parameter and managed the SystemAudioCapture lifecycle in C++, with state tracking to ensure proper audio sharing behavior.
+UI components were adapted to display audio sharing options when PipeWire was available, using audio processing and UI development skills.
+This feature addressed cross-repository dependencies and closed a longstanding issue, enhancing collaboration for Linux users by supporting seamless audio-enabled screen sharing for remote demos and presentations within the application.

 February 2026 monthly summary for telegramdesktop/tdesktop: Implemented Linux Screen Sharing with System Audio in the Calls UI, delivering end-to-end audio sharing during screen share on Linux.
 Key plumbing includes a withAudio parameter on toggleScreenSharing, _screenWithAudio state tracking, and SystemAudioCapture lifecycle created when sharing starts with audio and cleaned up on destroy.
 UI adaptation via calls_panel and calls_group_panel to report audio support and present a toggle when a unique capture source (PipeWire) is available; a GenericBox with an audio toggle surfaces in the UI.
 This work aligns with desktop-app/lib_webrtc#22 and closes #26642, enabling seamless audio-enabled screen sharing and expanding Linux user capabilities.
 Business impact includes higher collaboration quality for remote demos and presentations and reduced friction in joint workflows.